ibm-cloud-docs/databases-for-mysql/howto-autoscale-mysql.md

 The resource numbers refer to each database member in a deployment.
 For example, there are three data members in a MySQL deployment and if the deployment is scaled with 10 GB of disk and 1 GB of RAM, that means each member gets 10 GB of disk and 1 GB of RAM.
 The total resources added to your deployment is 30 GB of disk and 3 GB of RAM.

 ## Autoscaling Considerations
+{: #autoscaling-mysql-consider}

-Scaling your deployment up might cause your databases to restart.
+- Scaling your deployment up might cause your databases to restart.
 If your scaled deployment needs to be moved to a host with more capacity, then the databases are restarted as part of the move.

 - Disk cannot be scaled down.